 Instructional and administrative responsibilities of the position include:

-Teach one online graduate course (unless there is a demand for more than one section) using Blackboard per year;
+Teach the online graduate course (unless there is a demand for more than one section) using Blackboard once per year;

 Grade assignments and provide regular feedback to students on the online discussion threads and in the grade center;

 Answer student inquiries via email within 24 - 48 hours;

 Complete other administrative duties associated with teaching as assigned;

 Stay knowledgeable of AAP policies and maintain compliance to them;